-Unfortunately, they just aren’t going to be as robust as upright vacuums.
+Unfortunately, they just aren’t as robust as upright vacuums.
 They may also be more likely to run into trouble since you’re not operating them directly.

-Robot vacuums also operate by battery power.
-If it’s built into the vacuum, this may mean you can’t replace them.
+Robot vacuums are battery-powered.
+If the batteries are built into the vacuum, this may mean you can’t replace them.